The Blog Social

 • Post consistently without worrying about growth

-Month 3-4: Optimization Phase
+Month 3-4: Optimisation Phase

 • Analyze which content performs best